xquery/mx/README.md

 It is a 'work in progress' and a testbed for trying out things, so please excuse the general unfinished state.

+The principles of MX in a nutshell;

+* everything has a URI
+* simplify MVC by allowing everything to be a Model
+* single import
+* create the minimum amount of framework and let developers do what they want

 ## Website

 'sparse' documentation and source code can always be found from the MX github repo